eliweir/udacity-fswd-movie-trailers/README.md

 ## Modules

-1. movie_trailers_website.py
-Main module, that imports others as needed.
+1. movie_trailers_website.py - the core module, that imports others as needed.
 Creates a list of movies , then passes the list to an HTML generator module to output static content.

-2. media.py
-Used by `movie_trailers_website.py` to instantiate movies.
+2. media.py - used by `movie_trailers_website.py` to instantiate movies.

-3. generate_html.py
-Used by `movie_trailers_website.py` to generate static HTML page from a list of movies.
+3. generate_html.py - used by `movie_trailers_website.py` to generate static HTML page from a list of movies.

 ##Usage
 To use, simply run `movie_trailers_website.py`.
 This will generate an `index.html` file which will then be displayed.
 If the `index.html` file already exists it will be overwritten.
 The `index.html` file can also be viewed directly.